DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

   * hostname, DNS use 8.8.8.8 and/or 1.1.1.1
   * timezone and ntp server
   * WAN - DHCP , defaults
-  * LAN - set network and mask, I prefer not default 10.0.X.1
+  * LAN - set network and mask, I prefer 10.0.X.1
   * root password
 * Update
-* I like the simple os-vnstat plugin for WAN to have some general idea about traffic
 *

 </details>